 Previous studies of diets in the UK have not attempted to explicitly optimise diets to reduce their associated GHG emissions to specified levels.
 Most previous studies have concentrated on modifying specific aspects of the diet (e.g. reducing meat consumption and replacing this with consumption of fruit and vegetables) and have calculated the associated reduction in emissions (Aston et al. 2012; Berners-Lee et al. 2012; Macdiarmid et al. 2012; Scarborough et al. 2012), which ranges from 3% for reduced red and processed meat consumption (Aston et al. 2012) to 90% for a healthy but unrealistic diet containing only 7 food items (Macdiarmid et al. 2012).
-However, these studies face the problem of having to assume what foods would be substituted for the food groups being reduced, and often it is unknown whether these substitutions would be realistic or palatable to consumers.
+However, these studies face the problem of having to assume what foods would be substituted for the food groups being reduced, and often it is unknown whether these substitutions would be realistic or acceptable to consumers.

-Our study has taken a different approach and modelled the specific reductions in emissions that can be achieved while still meeting nutritional recommendations and minimising deviation from the current diet.
+Our study has taken a different approach and modelled the specific reductions in emissions that can be achieved while still meeting nutritional recommendations and minimising deviation from the current diet (using the expenditure share and price elasticitiy of each food group as a proxy for how acceptable changes to the consumption of each food would be to the UK population).
 As such, we have explored dietary modifications that are more complex than merely reducing intake of animal products and increasing intake of fruit and vegetables, and have thereby been able to model larger reductions in food-based emissions while making less extreme modifications to the overall diet.
 For example, one previous study found that switching to a vegan diet in the UK would result in a 26% reduction in GHG emissions (Berners-Lee et al. 2012).
 However, our models show that a 40% reduction in emissions can be achieved without consuming an entirely vegan diet, due to switching to types of animal products with lower associated emissions, and reducing consumption of other foods such as pasta, pizza and savoury snacks, which have relatively high emissions and are also unhealthy.

 Policy implications of the findings